MEI-ASD-2023/project-phase-02-patch/README.md

 ### HyParView

 [HyParView](https://asc.di.fct.unl.pt/~jleitao/pdf/dsn07-leitao.pdf), developed in 2007, is a fault-tolerant overlay network.
 HyParView is based on two distinct partial views of the system that are maintained for different purposes and using different mechanisms.
-A small partial-view (active view) that is used to ensure communication and cooperation between nodes, that is managed using a reactive strategy, where the contents of these views are only changed in reaction to an external event, such as a node failing or joining the system (or indirect consequences of these events), these views rely on TCP as an unreliable fault detector.
+A small partial-view (active view) that is used to ensure communication and cooperation between nodes, that is managed using a reactive strategy, where the contents of these views are only changed in reaction to an external event, such as a node failing or joining the system (or indirect consequences of these events).
+These views rely on TCP as an unreliable fault detector.
 A second and larger view (passive view) is used for fault-tolerance, as a source of quick replacements on the active view when this view is not complete.
 The fact that HyParView maintains a highly stable active view (and hence the overlay denoted by these views is also stable) offers some possibility to improve the communication pattern of nodes disseminating information.

 ### Cluster